Cervical screening test

 Frequently asked questions

 The cervical screening guidelines allow for additional testing in certain circumstances.
-This includes women who experience any abnormal bleeding, and young women who were sexually active before they received the HPV vaccination.
+This includes individuals who experience any abnormal bleeding, and young individuals who were sexually active before they received the HPV vaccination.
 Our laboratory will classify your results as 'symptomatic'.
 Your doctor will notify you of the result and any further investigations that may be required.